Dunhill Pure Composition

 That said, the bottle becomes quite ergonomic when you get used to it.
 The trick is to squeeze into in the palm of the hand with the atomiser nearer the fingers than the thumb.

 Finally, the value for money is pretty good.
-This is, after all, a pretty cheap fragrance and can be found for only $30-odd when looking online.
+This is, after all, a pretty cheap fragrance and can be found for only $30-odd on Amazon or even from $17 on FragranceX.

 If you’re looking for a faintly subtle and inoffensive fragrance with refreshing aquatic and floral notes, Dunhill Pure is a good option.
 Its also a great choice for the gym too if that would fulfil a need for you.